"Resolving early trauma can permanently alter

 Two questions lie at the heart of this work: "Who am I?" and "What do I want?"

-These questions go to the core of our existence.
-They are the basic questions of our life... and they go to the core of our confusion.
-If we have suffered a Trauma of Identity then we are confused as to who we really are.
+These questions go to the core of our existence.. they are the basic questions of our lives.
+Our inability to answer them clearly can demonstrate our state of inner confusion; if we have suffered a Trauma of Identity then we are confused as to who we really are.

 Franz Ruppert, 2013

-The Introductory Course for 2018 will consist of six 2-day modules over seven months. starting in April 2018 and finishing in October 2018.
-The Course will comprise experiential personal work in a safe group setting, and some basic theoretical explanation and discussion.
+The Introductory Course for 2018 will consist of four 2-day modules over five months, starting in June and finishing in October.
+The course will comprise experiential personal work in a safe group setting, and some basic theoretical explanation and discussion.

 It is open to anyone interested in the topic of trauma and in exploring their own personal issues.

-This course is an 'entry-level' course, which will be a pre-requisite for the Professional IoPT London training in 2019.
+This course is an 'entry-level' course, which will be a pre-requisite for the Advanced IoPT London course in 2019.

 Identity-oriented Psychotrauma Therapy (IoPT) is founded on the theories and practice developed by Professor Franz Ruppert of Munich University over the past 27 years.